Democratic Movement for Malagasy Rejuvenation: Banning of MDRM

 Although the MDRM leadership consistently maintained its innocence, the party was outlawed by the French colonial rulers.
 From July to October 1948 in Antananarivo, the French organized a large public trial of the uprising, charging 77 officials of the MDRM.
 The French authorities claimed that their public statements calling for calm immediately prior to the outbreak of violence had been a diversion tactic to mask their involvement in organizing the rebellion, which they had secretly launched by way of an encoded telegram.
-Deputies Ravoahangy and Rabemananjara were arrested and imprisoned on 12 April 1947, followed two months later by Raseta (who was in Paris when the Uprising began), in violation of their right to diplomatic immunity.
+Deputies Ravoahangy and Rabemananjara were arrested and imprisoned on 12 April 1947, followed two months later by Raseta (who was in Paris when the Uprising began), after their parliamentary immunity was revoked by the National Assembly.
 Debates about the Malagasy Uprising in the French National Assembly on 1 August 1947 concluded with the decision to revoke this immunity for all three deputies, who were tortured in prison.

 The trial, which was held from 22 July to 4 October 1948, was marked by numerous irregularities.
 The principal witness for the prosecution was shot dead three days before the trial, and much of the evidence against the defendants was obtained through torture.
 All three were found guilty of conspiracy against the state and endangering national security.
 Although these irregularities were raised at the trial, Ravoahangy was sentenced to death, along with Raseta and four other nationalists, while Rabemananjara was sentenced to life in prison.
 In July 1949, the convicts' death sentences were commuted to life in prison, and the trio remained imprisoned until they were granted amnesty in 1958.
 Few individuals, with the notable exception of Monja Jaona, the founder of the Jiny political movement in the south, have claimed responsibility for a leadership role in the insurrection.